jonnonz1/nz-statute-book/acts/public/2003/wool-industry-restructuring-act-2003.md

 ### 51 Power of inspection
 (1) An auditor appointed under section 52 may exercise the powers specified in subsection (2) at any reasonable time within business hours in order to ascertain whether the requirements of the levy provisions (sections 40 to 50) of this Act are being met.
-(2) The powers referred to in subsection (1) are the power to— (a) enter a place of business of a collection agent (that is not a dwellinghouse) where a document relating to levy money, wool, or wool product is held or is likely to be held; and
+(2) The powers referred to in subsection (1) are the power to— (a) enter a place of business of a collection agent (that is not a dwelling house) where a document relating to levy money, wool, or wool product is held or is likely to be held; and
   (b) inspect a document referred to in paragraph (a); and (c) take or make copies of, or extracts from, a document inspected, and, for that purpose, the auditor may—
     (i) take possession of and remove a document from the place where it is held, for a reasonable period: